-** NOTE ** Guest access
+** NOTE **

-A well appointed rustic holiday apartment situated in a character rural setting within sight of the famous Rockingham Castle
+A well-appointed rustic holiday apartment situated in a character rural setting within sight of the famous Rockingham Castle.

 Property offers :

-1. Fully furnished
+1. 1.
+Fully furnished

 2. Super king size bed or twin beds

-3. Modern smart TV
+3. Modern TV

 4. Free unlimited wi-fi